geography

 Pupils’ geographical skills and knowledge are developed through locational knowledge, place knowledge, human and physical geography and geographical skills and fieldwork.

 • The impact we are aiming to achieve is to develop young geographers, who have a keen interest in the world around them and are inquisitive, curious and take pride in our surroundings.
-The impact of our Geography curriculum can be constantly monitored through formative and summative assessment.
-Throughout each lesson, teachers observe children at work, individually, in pairs, in a group and in class during whole class teaching to assess knowledge and understanding.
+The impact of our Geography curriculum can be monitored through formative and summative assessment.
+Throughout each lesson, teachers observe pupils at work, individually, in pairs, in a group and in class during whole class teaching, to assess knowledge and understanding.
 In addition, each unit has an assessment quiz which tracks pupil’s understanding and progression in line with our curriculum goals.

 • Have a good knowledge of where places are and what they are like.